LexiStarikova/gptitor/README.md

 - [API Documentation](API/README.md): This document provides detailed information about the API endpoints, data formats, database structure, and usage instructions.

 - [React Components Documentation](React/README.md): Here you can find comprehensive descriptions for the React components implemented in this project.

+Alternatively, you can visit the [GitLab Wiki Home Page](https://gitlab.pg.innopolis.university/a.nasibullina/gptitor/-/wikis/home) created for simplified orientation through the detailed documentation.

 ## License